Prop Firm

 Test Your Strategy on Real Prop Firm Rules

-Now that you understand prop firm, take the next step.
-JPTC's Prop Firm Checker tests your backtest against FTMO, FundedNext, FXIFY, TopStep and Apex rules — see whether your strategy would pass before paying a cent.
+JPTC's Prop Firm Checker tests your backtest against FTMO, FundedNext, FXIFY, TopStep and Apex rules.

 Open Prop Firm Checker →